Earqee/p-sibite/README.md

 ## About the application

 Project Bird is an alternative to common aplications of modern world.
-As exposed by Edward Snowden, some countries invest heavily in international espionage, which is done through backdoors guaranteed by non-transparent legal agreements between private companies and the government.
+It is known that countries invest heavily in international espionage, and some of done through backdoors guaranteed by non-transparent legal agreements between private companies and the government as Snowden exposed.
 Since its creation, Project Bird has guaranteed a virtual private network of communication between the group of logged-in users, ensuring through open code and constant code inspection that no backdoor is opened for eavesdropping.

 ## Features

 ### Application differentials

+- **From scratch**: The only library used is the official GNU C/C++ library, and only the most recent and proven safe functions are used.
+    > Using any foreign material is hard but offers an advantage, as we ensure that data is not intercepted by backdoors in other libraries.
+This also becomes an advantage when it is noted that, unlike many applications that follow pre-established interfaces by external sources, we have total mastery of what happens in our application, since everything was implemented from scratch.
+Some of the things our implemented-from-scrath error handler deals are, for example, system interruption, blocking threads, incomplete packages and sudden disconnection of users.
+    >> A starting point for understanding how we do this is through the function TransmitData(..) at *Socket* class.

 - **Complete parallelism**: Server handles a ilimited number of connections and resolve client queries in parallel.
     > Creating different threads to receive connections, authenticate users, answer questions or do any operation that can stop the server from responding., users do not need to wait for the server to respond to another user, since for each user the server allocates a specific thread.
 This means that an user can search the server database while another user authenticates or sends a message to other user.
 There is no predefined behavior and everything is done at the same time.
     >> A starting point for understanding how we do this is through the function HandleUserRequest(..) at *ApplicationServer* class.

-- **From scratch**: The only library used is the official GNU C/C++ library, and only the most recent and proven safe functions are used.
-    > Using any foreign material is hard but offers an advantage, as we ensure that data is not intercepted by backdoors in other libraries.
-This also becomes an advantage when it is noted that, unlike many applications that follow pre-established interfaces by external sources, we have total mastery of what happens in our application, since everything was implemented from scratch.
-Some of the things our implemented-from-scrath error handler deals are, for example, system interruption, blocking threads, incomplete packages and sudden disconnection of users.
-    >> A starting point for understanding how we do this is through the function TransmitData(..) at *Socket* class.

 - **Point-to-point encryption**: All data exchange between the clients and the server is encrypted.
     > Man-in-the-middle attacks are more common than we think and we should be concerned even with the traffic that comes out of our own computer, before reaching the network layer.
 For this, all data is encrypted before reaching or leaving the network layer, and the decryption only happens within our application, whether the data is on the client or on the server.